PepsiCo Inc. (PEP) Shares Up Despite Recent Market Volatility

 PEP Trading at 7.22% from the 50-Day Moving Average

-After a stumble in the market that brought PEP to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.07% of gains for the given period.
+After a stumble in the market that brought PEP to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.12% of loss for the given period.

 Insider Trading